Astor family: Founding family members

 John Jacob Astor (born Johann Jakob Astor) was the youngest of four sons born to Johann Jacob Astor (1724–1816) and Maria Magdalena vom Berg (1730–1764).

-The Astor family can trace their ancestry back to Giovan Asdour (1595–1668) and Gretta Ursula Asdour (1589–).
+The Astor family can trace their ancestry back to Giovan Asdour (1595–1668) and Gretta Ursula Asdour (1589–?).
 Giovan was born in Chiavenna, Italy, and died in Zürich, Switzerland.
 Their son, Hans Pieter Asdor, was born in Switzerland and died in Nußloch.

-John Jacob and his brother George left Germany and moved to London in 1778.
+John Jacob and his brother George, born in Walldorf left Germany and moved to London in 1778.
 There, they established a flute making company.
 In 1783, John Jacob left for Baltimore, Maryland, leaving his brother in charge of the London business, and was active first as a dealer in woodwind instruments, then in New York as a merchant in opium, furs, pianos, and real estate.
 After moving to New York, John met and married Sarah Cox Todd (1762–1842).
 She worked alongside her husband as a consultant, and was accused of witchcraft after her success with the company in 1817.
 The accusations never led to legal action.
-They had eight children, including John Jacob Astor Jr. (1791–1869) and real estate businessman William Backhouse Astor Sr. (1792–1875).
+They had eight children, including John Jacob Astor Jr. (1791–1869) and real-estate businessman William Backhouse Astor Sr. (1792–1875).

-John Jacob's fur trading company established a Columbia River trading post at Fort Astoria in 1811, the first United States community on the Pacific coast.
+John Jacob's fur-trading company established a Columbia River trading post at Fort Astoria in 1811, the first United States community on the Pacific coast.
 He financed the overland Astor Expedition in 1810–1812 to reach the outpost, which was in the then-disputed Oregon Country.
-Control of Fort Astoria played a key role in English and American territorial claims on the region.
+Control of Fort Astoria played a key role in British and American territorial claims on the region.

 John and George's brother Henry (born Heinrich) (1754–1833) also emigrated to America.
-Henry was a horse racing enthusiast, and purchased a thoroughbred named Messenger, who had been brought from England to America in 1788.
+Henry was a horse-racing enthusiast, and purchased a thoroughbred named Messenger, who had been brought from England to America in 1788.
 The horse became the founding sire of all Standardbred horses in the United States today.

-The third brother Melchior remained in Germany.
+Melchior, the third of the four brothers, remained in Germany.

 During the 19th century, the Astors became one of the wealthiest families in the United States.
-Toward the end of that century, some of the family moved to England and achieved high prominence there.
+Toward the end of that century, some of the family moved from America to England and achieved high prominence there.
 During the 20th century, the number of American Astors began to decline, but their legacy lives on in their many public works including the New York Public Library.
-English descendants of the Astors hold two hereditary peerages: Viscount Astor and Baron Astor of Hever.
+British descendants of the Astors hold two hereditary peerages: Viscount Astor and Baron Astor of Hever.

-While many of Astor members joined the Episcopal Church, John Jacob Astor remained a member of the Reformed congregation to his death.
+While many Astor family members joined the Episcopal Church, John Jacob Astor remained a member of a Reformed congregation to his death.